Tennent H. Bagley: Bagley's Analysis of the KGB-CIA War

-Based on his own analyses and those of the Soviet Russia Division, the Counterintelligence Staff, and KGB defectors Peter Deriabin and Anatoliy Golitsyn, Bagley became convinced by the time he retired from the Agency that the CIA and the FBI had been seriously penetrated by Soviet intelligence.
+Based on his own analyses and those of the Soviet Russia Division, the Counterintelligence Staff, and KGB defectors Peter Deriabin and Anatoliy Golitsyn and others, Bagley became convinced by the time he retired from the Agency that the CIA and the FBI had been seriously penetrated by Soviet intelligence.
 He was certain that Pyotr Semyonovich Popov had been betrayed in early 1957 by one or two never-uncovered “moles” in the CIA, and that Oleg Penkovsky had been betrayed within two weeks of his CIA and MI6 recruitment.
-He was certain that two Soviet intelligence officers who had volunteered to spy for the FBI's NYC field office in the early 1960s -- Aleksei Kulak Fedora (KGB agent) and Dmitri Polyakov) -- were Kremlin-loyal triple agents.
-Most importantly, Bagley was convinced that KGB defector Yuri Nosenko had been sent to the CIA in Geneva in 1962 to discredit what a recent defector, KGB Major Anatoliy Golitsyn, was telling CIA's Chief of Counterintelligence James Angleton about possible penetrations of US Intelligence and the intelligence services of our NATO allies.
-Bagley was also convinced that KGB Colonel Igor Kochnov had been dispatched to the CIA in 1966 (he had actually contacted the FBI in 1965 and neither he nor J. Edgar Hoover told the CIA about it) in order to hide the aforementioned never-uncovered moles, to boost the flagging "bona fides" of Nosenko by claiming he'd been sent to the U.S. to kidnap or kill both Nosenko and Golitsyn, and to arrange for the eventual kidnapping of Nicholas Shadrin in Vienna in 1975.
-In 1994, Bagley befriended former KGB General Sergey Kondrashev who informed him that Polyakov had been arrested and executed in the 1980s because he had started telling the CIA more than he was supposed to after leaving the U.S. in late 1962.
+He was sure that two Soviet intelligence officers who had volunteered to spy for the FBI's NYC field office in the early 1960s -- Aleksei Kulak Fedora (KGB agent) and Dmitri Polyakov) -- were Kremlin-loyal triple agents.
+Most importantly, Bagley was convinced that KGB defector Yuri Nosenko had been sent to the CIA in Geneva in 1962 to discredit what a recent defector, KGB Major Anatoliy Golitsyn, was telling CIA's Chief of Counterintelligence James Angleton about possible penetrations of US Intelligence and the intelligence services of America's NATO allies.
+Bagley was also convinced that KGB Major Igor Kochnov (aka Igor Kozlov) was dispatched to the CIA in 1966 to boost Nosenko's bona fides, to protect the moles from being uncovered, and to arrange for the eventual kidnapping of Nicholas Shadrin in Vienna in 1975.
+In 1994, Bagley befriended former KGB General Sergey Kondrashev who informed him that Polyakov had been arrested and executed in the 1980s because he had started telling the CIA more than he was supposed to.
 Bagley writes in his 2014 article "Ghosts of the Spy Wars" that he also learned from Kondrashev that the KGB had recruited in 1949 a never-uncovered U.S. Army code clerk, "JACK," whom Bagley says may have unintentionally started the Korean War.